Tuesday, January 21, 2025

 When searching for international seats, we recommend using the multi-city tool on Qantas’ website, even if you’re only looking at one route.
 The advantage is that it gives you results in a handy monthly calendar view, unlike the default search tool on Qantas’ homepage.
 Just make sure to select “Use points – Classic Flight Rewards only” and “Flexible with dates for all flights”.

 When there’s a big release of seats, we always let our readers know.
-If you’d like to be informed, subscribe to our weekly newsletter below.
+If you’d like to be informed, subscribe to our e-news below.

 To get tips like this delivered straight to your inbox, subscribe to our newsletter: